My Hiking Guide for Diamond Hill at Connemara National Park

 The other main thing to see as you hike the lower loop is the peak of Diamond Hill gradually coming into focus.
 It’s a bare, rocky hilltop that is stunning in how much it sticks out in the boggy landscape.

 Eventually, you’ll come to an intersection marked by a large vertical boulder.
-You can either turn left to continue to the upper loop, or keep straight to finish the lower loop.
+You can either turn left to continue to the upper loop or keep straight to finish the lower loop.
 The rest of the lower loop is mostly a gradual descent through more boggy terrain.
-It’s barren land, yet quite attractive in its own way.
+It’s barren land, yet kind of attractive in its own way.

 The Ascent

-The lower lower loop is fun, but the star of this hike is the upper loop.
-It’s more challenging, with steeper inclines and some almost-rock scrambles but still manageable for most people.
-If you have mobility impairments, you may want to skip this loop because some of the trail towards the top gets a little treacherous.
-Another consideration is time.
-This loop almost doubles the distance of the lower loop and, because it is is also more difficult, takes a little longer to negotiate.
+The lower loop is fun, but the star of this hike is the upper loop.
+It’s more challenging, with steeper inclines and some tame rock terrain but still manageable for most people.

 Once you turn away from the intersection with the lower loop, the trail pretty quickly starts to get more steep.
-The tradeoff?
-The views of the bay behind you get even more impressive and the Twelve Bens start to come into focus ahead to your right.
+The tradeoff is the views of the bay behind you get even more impressive and the Twelve Bens start to come into focus ahead to your right.
 Make sure you take advantage of the many spots to stop and take in the scenery.

 Before too long, you come to the difficult part of this hike.
 You’re almost at the peak, but first you have to negotiate some steep, rocky climbs.
 They aren’t quite what I would call a scramble.
 Still, they aren’t particularly easy and require your attention so you don’t lose your footing.

-Personally, I found this section a lot of fun!
-It elevated this hike from a very good hike with great views to one of my favorite hikes of all time.
+Personally, I found this section a lot of fun.
+It elevated this hike from a very good hike with great views to one of my all-time favorite hikes.

 Diamond Hill’s Peak

 Once you’re at the peak, you’ll see why I said that the upper loop is the star of the hike.
-The views from here are simply astonishing.
+The views from here are astonishing.
 When I imagined what Ireland looked like before our trip, this was it.
-Clamber to the top of the boulders at the peak to really take in what nature has given us.
+Clamber to the top of the boulders at the peak to really take it all in.

 Every direction you look is remarkable.
 Down to your left is Kylemore Abbey and Pollacappul Lough.
 In front of you to the right are the Twelve Bens with a stream slowly cutting through the mountains on its way down into Polladirk Valley.
 Behind you are more views of Barnaderg Bay.